Dteyn/SF2000_Battery_Level_Patcher/README.md

 Thank you to @bnister on the Retro Handhelds Discord server for the bulk of the research on this.
 Without their help, this fix would not have been possible.

-Thank you to @VonMillausen for their excellent SF2000 information repository which can be found here: https://github.com/vonmillhausen/sf2000
+Thank you to @VonMillhausen for their excellent SF2000 information repository which can be found here: https://github.com/vonmillhausen/sf2000